 To get the buildings sector on track to achieve net-zero carbon by 2050, all actors across the buildings value chain must increase their decarbonization actions and their impact by a factor of five.
-A building does not live a life of its own.
 The touchpoint of real estate business interacts with many parts of the economy, such as energy, technology, urban infrastructure, finance and investment.
 Net-zero buildings require systematic change in the economy.
 In 2019, electricity consumption in building operations represented nearly 55% of global electricity consumption.
-This underlines the importance of a triple strategy to aggressively reduce energy demands in the built environment while decarbonizing the power sector and implementing materials technology strategies that reduce lifecycle carbon emissions.
+This underlines the importance of a triple strategy to aggressively reduce energy demands in the built environment while decarbonizing the power sector and reducing lifecycle carbon emissions.

-Diagram 1: Global share of buildings and construction emissions, 2019 Source: 2020 Global Status Report for Buildings and Construction.
+Diagram 1: Global share of buildings and construction emissions, 2019

+2020 Global Status Report for Buildings and Construction.
 United Nations Environment Program (2020).
 Dec 16, 2020